 Radio– radio technology developed significantly during World War One.
 The leap from spark-gap radio to the development of continuous wave radio transmissions enabled radio-telephony.
-By the end of the War more reliable, lighter-weight two-way ground-to-air radio communications systems were established.
+By the end of the war more reliable, lighter-weight two-way ground-to-air radio communications systems were established.

-The Aerial Navigation Convention contain forty-three articles and eight annexes that covered all aspects of international air transport.
+The Aerial Navigation Convention contained forty-three articles and eight annexes that covered all aspects of international air transport.
 Regulations included licensing for pilots and engineers and Certificates of Airworthiness for aircraft.
 Article 14 stipulated radio to be installed in aircraft capable of carrying ten or more people and Article 34 established the International Commission for Air Navigation (ICAN) to regulate aviation going forward.
 ICAN was the forerunner of ICAO (International Civil Aviation Organisation).
 Annex D created the Rules of the Air and use of lights and signals with Annex G specifying Meteorology reports and standards.
-The final Annex, H, set out the requirements that international flights must arrive and depart from an aerodrome with Customs facilities which differentiates an “air port” from an aerodrome.
+The final Annex, H, set out the requirements that international flights must arrive and depart from an aerodrome with Customs facilities, which differentiates an “air port” from an aerodrome.

-The First London Croydon Airport
+The first London Croydon Airport

-The newly appointed London Terminal Aerodrome at Croydon Aerodrome was actually an amalgamation of two distinct, separate but adjacent airfields- RAF Station Croydon (also known as Beddington) and Waddon Aerodrome.
+The newly appointed London Terminal Aerodrome at Croydon Aerodrome was actually an amalgamation of two distinct and separate but adjacent airfields- RAF Station Croydon (also known as Beddington) and Waddon Aerodrome.
 The RAF had vacated the airfield in February 1919 as part of a wider consolidation of RAF stations post World War One.
 The Waddon Aerodrome was established in 1918 as part of the adjacent National Aircraft Factory No.1 (NAF No.1).
 The 650,000 square foot factory had been rapidly constructed early in 1918 to produce De Havilland D.H.
 9 aircraft for the war effort.